 Myra Lewis is fixated on disease and genetic markers.
-She recently returned from Singapore where she assisted a startup in developing a home test for stds using new applications of existing biotech processes.
+She recently returned from Singapore where she assisted a startup in developing a home kit to test for stds using new applications of existing biotech processes.
 The new test kits are cheap, accurate, and available in drugstores and online.
 The benefit is that the tests can be conducted privately without the need for a lab or medical professionals.
 She expects the products to become widely available within the next couple of years as concerns over sexually transmitted diseases ramp up along with the easy hookups made possible by dating services.

 Lydia Chan attributes her fixation on stationery to working in her parents’ Hallmark store while growing up in New Jersey.
 She currently works in corporate communications and recently moved from New York to San Francisco.
 She is looking forward to exploring a new city and discovering what paper goods California has to offer.